khuyentran1401/cicd-mlops-demo/README.md

 make data
 ```

-Make some some changes to any files in the following directories `src`, `tests`, `conf`.
+Make changes to any files in the following directories `src`, `tests`, `conf`.
 To demonstrate, we will make minor changes the file `conf/config.yaml`:

 ![](demo_images/code_change.png)